ubghacking/ubghacking.github.io/_posts/2023-06-26-chisel-pivoting-part2.md

 This is a continuation of my Pivoting Basics, and Part 2, and how to use Chisel to pivot.
 Part 1 dove into what pivoting was, and how to pivot with SSHuttle.
 In this post, I will continue from where we left off.
 As a reminder, here is our scenario:

-For the following scenario, and for the rest of my walkthroughs, the following will remain true:

 + Kali Linux (Attacking Machine): 10.10.15.100
 + First Pivot Machine (Public IP): 10.10.110.10
 + First Network: 172.18.1.0/24